We move to the text

 Postage varies according to the following categories of areas, and according to the weight of the mail.

-Area 2―North America, Central America, Oceania, Near and Middle East and Europe
+Area 2―North America, Central America, Australia, Middle East and Europe

 Area 3―South America, Africa.